Category Archives: Help topics about Bitmap2LCD

 Shades of Gray

-Here are the color pickers in the 32, 4 and 16 shades of gray modes :
+Color pickers for 32, 4 and 16 shades of gray modes :

 Bitmap2LCD Grayscale Color Pickers

-For example, in the 32 gray levels mode, the shades between the white color to the black color will output data per pixel from 0 to 31 decimal , or the opposite, from 31 to 0 decimal, see the above blue arrow if you invert the Gray Shades Palette of the Color Picker and Data Palette of the tool.
+Example, in the 32 gray levels mode, the shades between the white color to the black color will output data per pixel from 0 to 31 decimal, or the opposite, from 31 to 0 decimal if you enable the Invert Grayscale Palette Parameter checkbox.

 Grayscale Palettes